 How well are brands taking the experts’ advice?
 Jacobson insisted that education is important, and that they are sure to thoroughly explain “what’s been done in the past, which platforms are most effective at any current moment, trends, what potential campaigns could look like, and what kind of results to expect.”
 But the interest is there, as “many brands understand the importance of this space, so it’s really exciting to help them find opportunities and success,” Jacobson said.

-Fidelman pointed to some resistance from brands that still cling to platforms like television even though it offers fewer windows into how well campaigns are performing.
+Fidelman asserted that there is resistance from brands that still cling to platforms like television even though it offers fewer windows into how well campaigns are performing.
 “There is hesitance because it is what they have always done, and if you are a brand marketer or an advertiser, it is a pretty big risk to move into a new thing.”

 Ultimately, we advise clients to execute campaigns that empower creators' content rather than disrupt it, which often results in making viewers happy.

 To combat that resistance, Fidelman and his team will often start small with their clients, putting together a pilot whose performance can be compared to that of the brand’s television ads.
-He says that 9 times out of 10 the Influencer campaigns are more effective.
+He says that 90 percent of the time, the Influencer campaigns are more effective.

 Targeting Opportunities: Influencers Reach Variety of Demographics

-While the Influencer industry was certainly propelled forward by young, digitally-savvy Millennials, brands with older or more diverse targets are finding Influencer Marketing to be an effective targeting tool.
+While the Influencer industry was certainly propelled forward by young, digitally-savvy Millennials, brands with older or more diverse targets are finding Influencer Marketing to be an effective targeting tool as well.
 Fashion and makeup are particularly focused on Millennials and Multicultural, Fidelman said, while technology brands are targeting mostly men in the age range of 30-50.
-The toy industry is finding a huge audience with kids that spend hours on their parents’ tablets clicking on videos (have you seen the videos of this woman unwrapping toys?).
+The toy industry is reaching a huge audience through kids that spend hours on their parents’ tablets clicking on videos (have you seen the videos of this woman unwrapping toys?).

 The Future Belongs to Those with Long-Term Influencer Relationships

-While it is encouraging to see brands looking for more effective ways to make use of the power of Influencer Marketing, Fidelman emphasized that creating long-term relationships with the creators themselves is key to having repeated success with campaigns.
+While it is encouraging to see more brands exploring Influencer Marketing, Fidelman emphasized that creating long-term relationships with the creators themselves is key to having repeated success with campaigns.
 Brands should aim to “work to build relationships with Influencers, and most companies that are smart enough to do it right are only doing it right one time,” Fidelman explained.
 Episodic content over a sustained period of time will see greater returns on investment.